 Conclusions: These findings show most important accident types associated with death consequences are collapse, drowning, and car accidents.
-The locations of the west and east of the kingdom of Saudi Arabia, the season of autumn, and the gender of females could also decrease the death consequences.
+The location of the west and east of the king of Saudi Arabia, the seasons of autumn, and the gender of females could also decrease the death consequences.